Harshitpant12/Harshitpant12/README.md

 Chummy is a full-stack real-time chat platform built using the MERN stack, designed for seamless communication between users.
 The application features secure authentication, instant messaging powered by WebSockets, and a modern responsive interface.
 It focuses on delivering fast, scalable, and user-friendly messaging with persistent conversations and smooth UI interactions.

-**Tech Used:** MongoDB, Express.js, React.js, Node.js, Socket.io, JWT, Tailwind CSS, Zustand, Axios, Cloudinary
+**Tech Used:** MongoDB, Express.js, React.js, Node.js, Socket.io, JSON Web Tokens, Tailwind CSS, Zustand, Axios, Cloudinary

 ### Features